Temperature-Resilient Analog Neuromorphic Chip in Single-Polysilicon CMOS Technology: Introduction

 Well-established CMOS NVM technologies, consisting of commercial NVM arrays of double-poly NOR flash \cite{Merrikh-Bayat18} or single-poly Y-Flash \cite{yflpat}, have also been proposed for AIMC applications, and are at the basis of larger scale chips by startups in the field \cite{Fick2022}.
 The nonlinear current-voltage behavior of such memristive cells is a known challenge: as an example, only binary inputs are accepted by the 12×8 AIMC Y-Flash crossbar array \cite{Danial2019, WangTechnion2022} to avoid introducing distortion in the multiplication operations.

-As is very typical of subthreshold analog circuits, sensitivity of AIMC circuits to temperature is a big challenge: their behavior as a function of temperature has been reported only for some memory retention tests, while no experimental data have been shown on inference accuracy degradation of ANNs with temperature variation.
+As is very typical of subthreshold analog circuits, sensitivity of AIMC circuits to temperature is a big challenge: their behavior as a function of temperature is normally reported only for some memory retention tests, while no experimental data have been shown on inference accuracy degradation of ANNs with temperature variation.
+As for AICM based on CMOS flash, only few temperature compensation approaches have been investigated through circuit simulations or partial multiplier implementations \cite{Huang10, Guo17, Dilello17, Wei17}, and similar techniques have been proposed for mixed-signal in memory computing based on SRAM digital weights \cite{Monga23, Seo24, Singh24}.

 We have devised a technique to adapt the driving signals of the neuromorphic chip in response to temperature variation in order to compensate for the temperature sensitivity of the analog non volatile memories.
 This enables us to demonstrate a temperature-resilient analog CMOS multi-layer ANN, with multi-bit equivalent precision for inputs, weights and outputs of each layer of neurons.